cyber-dojo/exercises-start-points/start-points/12_Days_of_Xmas/readme.txt

 On the second day of Christmas
 My true love gave to me:
-Two turtle doves, and
+Two turtle doves and
 A partridge in a pear tree.

 On the third day of Christmas
 My true love gave to me:
 Three french hens
-Two turtle doves, and
+Two turtle doves and
 A partridge in a pear tree.

 On the fourth day of Christmas
 My true love gave to me:
 Four calling birds
 Three french hens
-Two turtle doves, and
+Two turtle doves and
 A partridge in a pear tree.

 On the fifth day of Christmas